Luigi Di Maio

-Luigi Di Maio (/it/; born 6 July 1986) is an Italian politician who has been serving as EU Special Representative for the Gulf region since 1 June 2023.
+Luigi Di Maio (Note: /it/) (born 6 July 1986) is an Italian politician who has been serving as EU Special Representative for the Gulf region since 1 June 2023.
 Di Maio also served as Minister of Foreign Affairs from 2019 to 2022, as Deputy Prime Minister of Italy and Minister of Economic Development, Labour and Social Policies from 2018 to 2019, and as Vice President of the Chamber of Deputies in the 17th Italian legislature.

 From September 2017 to January 2020, Di Maio was the leader of the Five Star Movement, an anti-establishment party founded by Beppe Grillo.
 He resigned from this position to quell discontent and stem the flow of party desertions and expulsions after he led the party into coalition with the centre-left Democratic Party.
-In June 2022, Di Maio left the M5S due to tensions with Giuseppe Conte over providing support for Ukraine against the Russian invasion, founding his own political group, Together for the Future (IpF).
+In June 2022, Di Maio left the Five Star Movement due to tensions with Giuseppe Conte over providing support for Ukraine against the Russian invasion, founding his own political group, Together for the Future (IpF).
 IpF had a brief life, being disbanded following a poor performance in the 2022 Italian general election (in which it ran within the Civic Commitment electoral list alongside Democratic Centre).

 Early life

-Luigi Di Maio was born in Avellino, in 1986; he was the eldest of three brothers.
+Luigi Di Maio was born in Avellino in 1986; he was the eldest of three brothers.
 His father Antonio was a small real estate entrepreneur and local councilor for the Italian Social Movement (MSI), while his mother was a teacher of Italian and Latin.

-Di Maio attended the Liceo classico and then he enrolled at the University of Naples Federico II to study engineering, but after failing, subsequently changing to law.
+Di Maio attended the Liceo classico, and then he enrolled at the University of Naples Federico II to study engineering, but after failing, subsequently changed to law.

 Di Maio is a dropout and never graduated from university.

 In 2007, he was registered as an apprentice journalist, later attempting to work as a webmaster.
 He would then become a concessions vendor selling water at the Stadio San Paolo in Naples.